ibm-cloud-docs/discovery-data/connector-box-cp4d.md

 If you want to enable document-level security, you must take some steps to set it up.
 For more information, see [About document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).

 You must create a custom application in Box before you can connect to Box from {{site.data.keyword.discoveryshort}}.
+Anyone can create the custom app, but only a Box administrator can authorize it.

 To create a custom application, complete the following steps:

 1. Make sure you have a [Box account](https://www.box.com/){: external}.
-During this process, you obtain the public key 1 ID and the enterprise ID.
+During this process, you get the configuration file and the client ID.

-1. Establish an RSA key pair.
-You can create one yourself or let Box.com generate the key pair for you.

-    1. To create the key pair yourself, run the following shell commands:

-        ```bash
-        openssl genrsa 2048 > private-box.pem
-        ```
-        {: pre}

-        ```bash
-        openssl rsa -in private-box.pem -pubout -out public-box.pem
-        ```
-        {: pre}

-    1. Make a copy of `public-box.pem`.

 1. Next, create a custom app that uses *Server Authentication with JWT* as its authentication method.